-- why you did not file your appeal documents in time - whether your proposed appeal has a real chance of success.
+- · why you did not file your appeal documents in time - whether your proposed appeal has a real chance of success - any prejudice to the other party if the extension is granted.

 If the Registrar does not give you an extension, you can ask for a judge to consider your request.
 The judge will make a decision based on the documents you submit.
 In some cases, your request may be decided at a hearing that you need to attend.